Leniox/MovieTicket_Service/README.md

-# Coding Challenge Project -- A Ticketing Service
+# A Movie Ticketing Service

 This is a Java / Maven / Spring application